 At George School, we are rich in cultural diversity, and our international student program contributes to this diversity.
-We have students from more than thirty countries who enjoy the rigorous academics, competitive athletics, and the transformative Quaker community that George School provides.
+We have students from more than fifty countries who enjoy the rigorous academics, competitive athletics, and the transformative Quaker community that George School provides.

 We want our international students to feel at home and to take full advantage of the opportunities to learn and grow as individuals.
 We have a team of friendly, knowledgeable adult sponsors and student mentors who are always ready to help.